 Policies

 Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 30 credits from a related master's degree.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
-They determine how many credits are eligible for the reduction of credit.
+Transfer of credit, AP.6.5., requires the approval of the program director or designee and the dean or designee of the school.
+They determine how many credits are eligible for transfer.

 Program Requirements